Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 Contact

-If you’re a founder trying to stand up or fix Customer Success without making a full-time executive hire too early, send a note and include a sentence on stage (ARR, logo count, renewal cycle) and the main retention concern.
+’re trying to stand up or fix CS without making a full-time executive hire too early, reach out.Include a sentence on stage (ARR, logo count, renewal cycle) and the main retention concern.